AliAlmasi/separate-island/README.md

 ---

 ## How to install this?
 First of all, we need to download the program.
 If you can access the Play Store inside Iran, that's even better!
 [Install from there](https://play.google.com/store/apps/details?id=com.oasisfeng.island).
-If not, you can download and install the latest release of the program from other markets or the main [Github repository](https://github.com/oasisfeng/island/releases/latest) without the need for VPN in Iran.
+If not, you can download and install the latest release of the program from other markets or the main [GitHub repository](https://github.com/oasisfeng/island/releases/latest) without the need for VPN in Iran.

 After the installation is finished, enter the program, press the button shown in the picture until it becomes "Accept", then press "Accept" again.
 ![Island installation image #1](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/8sh7axzrt471krr1ccky.jpg)